-- 1. ACT Academy Advanced Career and Technology (ACT) Academy offers Lea County high school students an arrangement in which students take courses that provide credit for graduation at both the high school- and college-levels, but in subjects and programs that are career- and technology-related and that lead towards an Associate of Applied Science or Certification at NMJC.
+- ACT Academy -Advanced Career and Technology (ACT) Academy offers Lea County high school students an arrangement in which students take courses that provide credit for graduation at both the high school- and college-levels, but in subjects and programs that are career- and technology-related and that lead towards an Associate of Applied Science or Certification at NMJC.
 ACT Academy students take classes at their high schools and participate in two hours per day of courses on the NMJC campus in the following areas of study: Criminal Justice, Certified Nursing Assistant (CNA), Welding, Automotive Technology, Cosmetology, and Instrumentation and Controls. - 2.
 Dual Enrollment The Dual Enrollment program is the starting point to pathways to degrees and/or credentials that lead directly to entry-level jobs in New Mexico.
-This program allows students the chance to take an academic course offering credit at two different schools: a public college or university and the high school at which the student would traditionally take classes.
+This program allows students the chance to take a course that offers credit at two different schools: a public college or university and the high school at which the student would traditionally take classes.
 Dual Credit offers New Mexico high school students the opportunity to get a head start in college by earning credits at a public HEI while they finish electives and graduation requirements at their assigned high school. - 3.
 Early College/Dual Credit Academy Early College (also known as Dual Credit Academy) program is a free, accelerated learning model wherein students who are enrolled in Lea County high schools attend classes at New Mexico Junior College.
 The coursework completed to satisfactory standards at NMJC is then applied to graduation requirements at the local high school.
 The primary difference between Dual Enrollment and Early College is that many Dual Enrollment students will take their classes via distance or face-to-face modalities at their high school, whereas for a student to be considered in the Early College program, the student must be taking classes on NMJC's campus (classroom residency is at NMJC).
-Early College students will have an NMJC advisor and degree plan in their first semester of enrollment.

-Please Note: NMJC is authorized by the State of New Mexico to offer dual credit in Lea County.
+Please Note: The public higher education institution in Lea County authorized to offer Dual Credit is New Mexico Junior College.
 NMJC has Dual Credit Master Agreements, which permit the provision of dual credits, with five school districts in Lea County: Hobbs, Lovington, Eunice, Jal, and Tatum.
 For students who come from other school districts in NM, some virtual schools, or are homeschooled, Dual Credit is not available; however, students from other schools and districts may take courses that they are otherwise eligible for via Concurrent Enrollment:

 Concurrent Enrollment - Concurrent Enrollment allows students the chance to enroll in college courses for credit towards an Associate Degree or certification while they are in high school or are homeschooled, but does not automatically provide credits that count towards graduation for both high school and college simultaneously.
-Local Education Agencies (LEAs) that fall outside of NMJC's service area may elect, at each LEA's discretion, to award high school credit after the college credit has been transcribed at NMJC.
+Students may request that credit earned through Concurrent Enrollment be considered for Dual Credit by their respective high schools.
+NMJC cannot guarantee that Concurrent Enrollment credit will be accepted for Dual Credit purposes by any school that does not have a signed Dual Credit Master Agreement with New Mexico Junior College.